|

 Select the equipment

-Once the level of analysis has been established, the candidate systems that would
+Once the level of analysis has been established, the candidate systems that

-prioritized.
+and prioritized.
 Various criteria, such as safety, legal and economic

 Various equipment selection methods are